 Our full terms & conditions are included in the car rental agreement.
 You can also consult them here.

 Most mechanical issues that happen on the way are minor things and the fastest way to get you on the road again is to provide help on the spot.
-We have a network of up country bush mechanics to assist you in case of any issues, and we will either direct you to the nearest workshop or send a mechanic to assist you on the spot.
-In case a car cannot be fixed on the spot within 24 hours, a replacement car from Kampala will be provided so you can continue your journey.
+We have a network of up-country bush mechanics to assist you in case of any issues, and we will either direct you to the nearest workshop or send a mechanic to assist you on the spot.
+If a car cannot be fixed on the spot within 24 hours, a replacement car from Kampala will be provided so you can continue your journey.

-Honestly ask yourself if you easily stress out or become agitated if something unexpected happens.
-In case the answer is yes, then going on a self-drive trip is not for you.
-Getting stuck in the mud, getting a flat tyre, or experiencing a mechanical issue along the way because of the bumpy and dusty roads are likely scenarios and this can impact your travel plans for the day.
+Before renting a car in Uganda, be honest and ask yourself if you easily stress out or become agitated if something unexpected happens.
+If the answer is yes, then going on a Uganda self-drive trip is not for you.
+Getting stuck in the mud, dealing with a flat tire, or experiencing a mechanical issue along the way because of the bumpy and dusty roads are scenarios that can impact your travel plans for the day.

-Refer to our Terms & Conditions published on this website, for more information.
+For more information, please refer to our Terms & Conditions published on this website.

-So, advice which comes in handy when dealing with any kind of government official in Uganda is to be respectful, remain patient and be/stay friendly.
+So, advice that comes in handy when dealing with any kind of government official in Uganda is to be respectful, remain patient, and stay friendly.
 Greet them politely (preferably in Luganda: Jebale Ko Afande? = Are you doing fine, officer?) and you have a new friend.

 Traffic police can pull you over to check:

-- Or to see your driving license.
+- Or to check on your driver's license.
 Any valid driving license (even from your own country of residence) is accepted in Uganda.